 Walmart MoneyCard offers so many perks that it would have been our #1 best prepaid card but it does come with more fees than both Bluebird & Chime.
 Walmart products are priced cheaper than the competitors already, but with the Walmart MoneyCard cardholders get 3% cashback rewards when shopping at Walmart.com.
 Cardholders can also load their paychecks with Walmart checking service and get the reload fee waived when adding money to their Walmart MoneyCard.
 Although the card does have a monthly fee it's among the lowest fee in the industry at $3.00 per month which can be waived if

-The reloadable card that didn't make the list is Serve.
-Although we've had a stellar experience with the Serve card other cardholders experience was different.
-One reason we decided not to add Serve is because of a false advertisement.
-There is supposed to be 0 monthly maintenance fee charges to cardholders living in New York, Vermont & Texas.
+The reloadable card that didn't make the list, although a great card is Serve.
+Although we've had a stellar experience with the Serve card other cardholders experience was not-so-great.
+There is supposed to be a $0 monthly maintenance fee to cardholders living in New York, Vermont & Texas.
 However, from firsthand experience, I can say this is untrue.
-Serve charge $1 to New Yorkers.
-It's not much to get angry over but it's a transparency issue.
-We've never paid the monthly fee because our direct deposit of more than $500 waived the fee.
-Serve cards with its several sub accounts that can be created is also a great perk and throughout the 3 years we have had no problems whatsoever.
-The only reason we cannot possibly add the Serve card into our best prepaid card category is because there are many cardholders who have had a negative experience, had issues with customer support over the phone & have been locked out of their account when they've received $1,000+ in direct deposit.
+Serve charge $1 to New York residents.
+It's nothing to get angry over but it is a transparency issue.
+We've never paid the monthly fee because our direct deposit of more than $500 per month waived the monthly fee.
+Serve cards with its several sub accounts, reserve account and multiple ways to fund the card is also a great perk and throughout the 3 years we have had no problems whatsoever.
+However, many cardholders have had a negative experience with the Serve card and have had issues with customer support & have even been locked out of their account when they've received $1,000+ in direct deposit.
 We still encourage users to do their own due diligence and come to a final decision.

 YOU MAY BE INTERESTED IN